Business Security | Protecting Your Business from Fraud

 Consider all devices.

 Mobile devices such as smart phones and tablets can be security challenges, especially if they hold confidential information or can access your company’s network.
 Allowing employees to access your company’s online banking functions using their personal devices, while convenient, adds risk.
-If you’re going to allow it, be stingy about who and why, and insist those devices have security passwords or thumbprint access.
+If you’re going to allow it, be stingy about who and why, and insist those devices have security passwords or biometric access, such as thumbprint or facial recognition.

 Use security alert features.